Sociology: Social change and development

 The sociology of change and development attempts to understand how societies develop and how they can be changed.
 This includes studying many different aspects of society, for example demographic trends, political or technological trends, or changes in culture.
 Within this field, sociologists often use macrosociological methods or historical-comparative methods.
 In contemporary studies of social change, there are overlaps with international development or community development.
-However, most of the founders of sociology had theories of social change based on their study of history.
+However, most founders of sociology developed theories of social change based on their studies of history.
 For instance, Marx contended that the material circumstances of society ultimately caused the ideal or cultural aspects of society, while Weber argued that it was in fact the cultural mores of Protestantism that ushered in a transformation of material circumstances.
 In contrast to both, Durkheim argued that societies moved from simple to complex through a process of sociocultural evolution.
 Sociologists in this field also study processes of globalization and imperialism.
-Most notably, Immanuel Wallerstein extends Marx's theoretical frame to include large spans of time and the entire globe in what is known as world systems theory.
+Most notably, Immanuel Wallerstein extends Marx's theoretical framework to encompass long spans of time and the entire globe in what is known as world systems theory.
 Development sociology is also heavily influenced by post-colonialism.
 In recent years, Raewyn Connell issued a critique of the bias in sociological research towards countries in the Global North.
-She argues that this bias blinds sociologists to the lived experiences of the Global South, specifically, so-called, "Northern Theory" lacks an adequate theory of imperialism and colonialism.
+She argues that this bias blinds sociologists to the lived experiences of the Global South, specifically, so-called "Northern Theory" lacks an adequate theory of imperialism and colonialism.

-There are many organizations studying social change, including the Fernand Braudel Center for the Study of Economies, Historical Systems, and Civilizations, and the Global Social Change Research Project.
+Many organizations are studying social change, including the Fernand Braudel Center for the Study of Economies, Historical Systems, and Civilizations, and the Global Social Change Research Project.